 If you’re really concerned about your weight and can’t seem to keep it in healthy range no matter what you do, I recommend you talk to a doctor.
 You might have a thyroid or hormonal condition that speeds up your metabolism.
 Some conditions have other complications besides low weight (like low blood sugar, insomnia OR oversleeping, etc) so you’d probably want to get treated if you have something like that.

 And one last thing: Don’t skimp out on exercise just because you’re trying to gain weight.
-You still want to be toned at your larger size!posted almost 3 years ago
+You still want to be toned at your larger size!posted about 6 years ago

 Up your protein intake.
 Do weight-lifting exercises.

 This will help you build muscle and while it might not necessarily make you look bigger, you’ll be heavier and stronger.

 And whatever you do, if people try to advise you to just laze around and eat hamburgers all day, ignore them.
 They’re idiots.posted about 6 years ago

 Definitely try strength training, it can make a big difference in appearance (and strength, obviously :])